-Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders must know two things about you: whether you can pay back the loan, and how committed you are to pay back the loan.
-To figure out your ability to pay back the loan, they look at your debt-to-income ratio.
-To assess your willingness to repay, they use your credit score.
+Before deciding on what terms they will offer you a mortgage loan (which they base on their risk), lenders need to discover two things about you: your ability to repay the loan, and if you are willing to pay it back.
+To understand whether you can pay back the loan, they look at your income and debt ratio.
+To assess your willingness to pay back the mortgage loan, they look at your credit score.

-Past delinquencies, derogatory payment behavior, current debt level, length of credit history, types of credit and the number of credit inquiries are all considered in credit scores.
-Your score is based on the good and the bad in your credit report.
-Late payments lower your score, but establishing or reestablishing a good track record of making payments on time will raise your score.
+Your current debt level, past late payments, length of your credit history, and a few other factors are considered.
+Your score is calculated wtih both positive and negative information in your credit report.
+Late payments lower your credit score, but consistently making future payments on time will raise your score.

-Your report should have at least one account which has been open for six months or more, and at least one account that has been updated in the past six months for you to get a credit score.
-This payment history ensures that there is enough information in your report to generate a score.
-Should you not meet the criteria for getting a credit score, you might need to work on a credit history prior to applying for a mortgage loan.
+For the agencies to calculate a credit score, you must have an active credit account with a payment history of six months.
+This payment history ensures that there is enough information in your credit to generate an accurate score.
+If you don't meet the minimum criteria for getting a credit score, you might need to establish your credit history prior to applying for a mortgage.

 Equity Edge Mortgage, Inc. can answer your questions about credit reporting.
 Give us a call: 719-425-2226.